‘The Masked Singer’ spoilers: The Turtle is …

 SEE ‘The Masked Singer’ spoilers: The Kangaroo is …

-Twenty years ago, Jesse got his start as was part of a boy band, Dream Street.
-They were a hit right out of the gate and had a #1 album.
-In his first clues video, the Turtle references his fight for the dream.
+The band split up in the early 2000s but Jesse hit even greater heights as a solo artist.
+His first album,”Beautiful Soul,” went both gold and platinum after selling more than a million copies.
+As a group, “The Masked Singer” contestants have 88 gold albums.)

-In the early 2000s, the band went their separate ways.
-Jesse went on to enjoy even greater success as a solo artist.
-His first album,”Beautiful Soul,” sold more than one million copies, earning both gold and platinum status (collectively “The Masked Singer” contestants have 88 gold albums.)
+Jesse shared in a 2008 Grammy Best Song nomination for the Leona Lewis hit “Bleeding Love” (between them, the season 3 contenders on “The Masked Singer” have reaped 69 Grammy Awards bids.)
+Another of his songs, “Beautiful Soul,” was referenced by a close-up shot of a city map of Seoul in South Korea.

 SEE ‘The Masked Singer’ spoilers: The Night Angel is …